 The merino wool blend is more durable than most, much more comfortable than most, and keeps scent at bay, meaning less time in the wash and more time spent in the backcountry.

 The fit is spectacular, and the most comfortable of any base layer legging we’ve tried.
 A true high-waisted pant, it doesn’t fall down when active in the mountains or on the ski hill.
 Its next-to-skin quality maintains a solid amount of warmth.
 We’ve worn ours days upon days over two seasons, and they have yet to show wear.

 And for those requiring more warmth, First Lite is releasing an even heavier legging this year.
 It’s called the Furnace ($110) and it’s currently available for preorder.
 Sign us up.

 Now that you’ve found the perfect pair of leggings, you want to make them last as long as possible.

 - Hang up or rinse immediately after working out.
 It’s tempting to wad up your sweaty leggings and toss them in the bottom of your bag, but take a few extra seconds to treat them with care.
 At the very least, hang them out to dry while you get changed and then lay them flat in your bag.
 Even better, give them a rinse to remove sweat and bacteria that can break down the materials.

 - Wash in cold water with mild detergent.
 Avoid fabric softeners and bleach, as these speed up the fabric breakdown and can inhibit the wicking properties.
-Consider using a specialty soap like our favorite Granger’s Active Wash ($14 on Amazon).
+Consider using a specialty soap like our favorite Granger’s Active Wash ($10).

 - Skip the dryer whenever possible to avoid overheating, stretching, and misshaping your favorite leggings.
 They’re made of quick-drying materials, so simply hang up or lay flat to dry.

 Have a favorite pair of leggings we didn’t include?
-Let us know and we’ll check it out for future updates to the article.
+Let us know in the comments for future updates to the article.